Digital Nasional

-Digital Nasional Berhad (DNB; English: National Digital Limited) is a Malaysian special-purpose vehicle company owned by the Ministry of Finance Malaysia and is regulated by the Malaysian Communications and Multimedia Commission.
-DNB was established in early March 2021 to drive the development of the 5G (fifth-generation) infrastructure in Malaysia.
-It offers 5G as a wholesale network service to other telecommunication companies.
+Digital Nasional Berhad (DNB; English: National Digital Limited) is a Malaysian special-purpose vehicle company which is owned by CelcomDigi, Maxis, and YTL and is regulated by the Malaysian Communications and Multimedia Commission.
+DNB was established in early March 2021 by the Malaysian Government to drive the development of the 5G (fifth-generation) infrastructure in Malaysia.
+It now serves both CelcomDigi, Maxis and YTL's 5G users along with selling wholesale access to other telecommunication companies.

 The first rollout of the 5G services in Malaysia was launched on 15 December 2021, with TM and YTL as its operators upon rollout.

 On October 7, 2022, four major telcos took up 65% in shares of DNB, with the remaining 35% held by the government with a golden share.
 The four major telcos with their respective stakes in DNB were TM (20%), YTL (20%), Digi (12.5%), and Celcom (12.5%), which was subsequently merged with Digi to form CelcomDigi on 1 December 2022.